xianjiuqi/savn_online/README.md

 ## Training and Evaluation

 Setting up training environment with Ai2thor on cloud is not a trivial task.
 Some issues may occur, such as 'cannot find display' or 'cannot find sound card'.
-But in our Docker image these issues are fixed.

 PLEASE NOTE : TRAINING IS VERY RESOURCE INTENSIVE AND MAY TAKE SEVERAL HOURS(10-12) HOURS.
 ALSO TRAINING WITH IN DOCKER HAS BEEN VERY TRICKY AND WE HIGHLY RECOMMEND THAT YOU DO TRAINING DIRECTLY ON AWS EC2 INSTANCE